janosgyerik/writing-markdown-well/README.md

 consistently across rendering engines.

 For example, in step by step guides I often feel natural to use bullet point lists with some items containing code blocks of shell command instructions.
-In some rendering engines code blocks can be embedded by indenting by the correct number of spaces, the behavior is not consistent in all rendering engines.
+Although in some rendering engines code blocks can be embedded by indenting with the correct number of spaces, the behavior is not consistent in all rendering engines.
 Therefore, reluctantly, I replace such bullet point lists with paragraphs, which are handled consistently everywhere.

 ### Use blank lines generously